a-jey/MiBand5-watchface_for_xDrip/README.md

 • added distance below with value and icon as separator
 • added calories below with value and icon
 • added heartrate below with icon and value
+• removed the artefacts top left of the graph with a mask
+• changed the graph to full width of display
+• made the delta and treatment text below sugarlevel a bit larger

 This is what it looks like:
 ![animated](A-Jey_packed_animated.gif) ![static](A-Jey_packed_static.png)